 Chapter 2#

-An MICM Box Model Fortran Example#
+An MICM Box Model Example in Fortran#

 In this next MUSICA Fortran example, we will setup a MICM solver, starting with a set of MICM configuration files, and run the solver for a single integration time step.